 Signing up for class beforehand reserves your space in class until the start time and it speeds up your check-in time at the desk.
+If you don't already have an account, you may create one here.
 If you do not have time to sign in beforehand, no worries, just pop in and we'll get you in class if there is room.
 Be sure to cancel your reservation by the start of class if you are unable to make it so you can use the class credit later.

 + What do I need to bring?

 Wear comfortable clothing that you can move in.
 If you own a yoga mat you can bring it or rent a mat from us for $2.
 We do not sell water, but there is filtered water for you to fill your own bottle.

 + What do I do when I arrive?